-It is very tempting to consider buying one of these drives because they can be so cheap.
-Many people ponder over whether it is worth buying one of these drives.
-Is it safe?, is it worth it?
+It is very tempting to buy one of these drives because they can be so cheap.
+Many people ponder over whether it is worth buying one.
 There are places such as Amazon and eBay where you can buy these types of drives and they are incredibly cheap.

 If a drive has the manufacturers branding on it, and it is a well-known reputable manufacturer, then chances are that the drive will be reasonably reliable for use.
 After all, the manufacturer has their reputation on the line.
 If the drive is unbranded, or some name that you have never heard of before, then I would stay away from it.

 If the manufacturer is providing a 1-year warranty then that is a good sign as well.
 Make sure it is the manufacturer providing the warranty and not the seller.
 A manufacturer’s warranty provides more confidence to reliability.

 If the seller is clearly describing the drive as recertified, then that is a good thing also because it means that the seller is honest and up front.
 There are many sellers who would be happy to sell these types of drives as new by removing the label and charging the full retail price.

 The seller typically carries out refurbishments.
 Refurbished drives are often second-hand that are reformatted and tested.
 Since the seller has performed the testing, it is generally not as good as testing carried out by the factory.